drjdlarson/serums/README.md

-# seams
+# serums
-A Python package for Statistical Error Analysis for Multi-sensor Systems (SEAMS) developed by the Laboratory for Autonomy, GNC, and Estimation Research (LAGER) at the University of Alabama (UA).
+A Python package for Statistical Error and Risk Utility for Multi-sensor Systems (SERUMS) developed by the Laboratory for Autonomy, GNC, and Estimation Research (LAGER) at the University of Alabama (UA).